Muhate/Suricata-and-Wazuh-integration/README.md

 ### 1. Description

 This home lab project focuses on implementing Network Intrusion Detection using Suricata and Wazuh.
 Suricata is an open-source and high performance Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) with capable of network analysis and threat detection software, and Wazuh is an open-source security monitoring solution. suricata will be installed on an Ubuntu 24.04 server to monitor its traffic.
 It is crucial to monitor the network to detect some anomalies on the traffic, as it can be an indication of an attack.
-We will use one kali machine to emulate some attacks (nmap and ping) and check if Suricata will be able to detect them with the Suricata network traffic inspection capabilities.
+We will use one kali machine to emulate some attacks/scans with nmap and check if Suricata will be able to detect them with the Suricata network traffic inspection capabilities.

 ### 2. Objectives